CE-Programming/toolchain/docs/libraries/fontlibc.rst

 Once your .FNT file has been created, use the convfont utility included with the SDK to convert the .FNT resource file into a format usable in your project.

-There are two main ways of including a font in your project:
+There are two main ways to include a font in your project:

  - directly in your program binary; or,
- - in separate font pack appvar.
+ - in a separate font pack appvar.

 Embedding a Font Directly in Your Program .........................................